 When I emerged, four grandmothers sitting on a wooden stool with their fans, looked at me with a puzzled look.
 Did I scare them with my three-week-old beard?
 That I would never know. 😀

-Red lanterns were ubiquitous, and I felt like I was living in the past, or I was part of a movie shoot.
+Red lanterns were ubiquitous, and I felt like I was living in the past, or that I was part of a movie shoot.

 Out of curiosity, I went into very narrow alleys to check out what was in there.
 I found courtyard houses free from renovations, unlike the ones you see on the main street.